bergesinstitute/grafmethodenglish/book-4-unit-6.md

     (Si ella viviera en Londres, visitaría museos cada semana).

 > Even though we use the past simple after *if*, we are NOT talking about the past.
 > We are talking about an imaginary present or future.
+The past simple after *if*
+> is equivalent to the *pretérito imperfecto de subjuntivo* in Spanish:
+> *If I had* = *Si yo tuviera.*

 > 🔹 Aunque usamos el *past simple* después de *if*, NO estamos hablando del pasado.
 > Estamos hablando de un presente o futuro imaginario.
+El *past simple* después de
+> *if* equivale al pretérito imperfecto de subjuntivo en español:
+> *If I had* = *Si yo tuviera.*

+> The *if* clause can go at the beginning or at the end:
+> *I would travel the world if I had more money.* When the *if* clause goes first,
+> we put a comma after it.

+> 🔹 La oración con *if* puede ir al principio o al final:
+> *I would travel the world if I had more money.* Cuando la oración con *if* va
+> primero, ponemos una coma después.

 ## First conditional vs. second conditional (primer condicional vs. segundo condicional)